FeatureBaseDB/www/content/docs/tutorials.md

 Return chembl_id = 6223.
 This script uses Pilosa’s Intersection query to get all chemlb_id that have positions are on, which following these steps:

-* Convert SMILES to fingerprint bit “on” positions
+* Convert SMILES to fingerprint bit "on" positions

     ```python
     from rdkit import Chem